-The same is true with xRapid.
-This second pillar functions as a liquidity solution within RippleNet.
-It helps users to swap in-between assets to move through Ripple’s xCurrent payment protocol.
-Again, xRapid supports all different kinds of cryptocurrencies, although XRP is marketed as the go-to-token.
-Ripple, the company, does also provide “on-demand” liquidity in XRP meaning that it acts as a liquidity provider for users that want to quickly swap assets in and out of XRP.
+The same is true with “On-Demand Liquidity” (ODL), which was formerly called xRapid and is now also part of RippleNet.
+This pillar functions as a liquidity solution within RippleNet.
+It helps users to swap in-between assets to move through RippleNet.
+Again, all different kinds of cryptocurrencies are supported, although XRP is marketed as the go-to token.
+Ripple, the company, does provide “on-demand” liquidity in XRP, meaning that it acts as a liquidity provider for users that want to quickly swap assets in and out of XRP.

-Watch the video: XRP — Understanding the asset & clearing misconceptions
+Watch the video: XRP — Understanding the Asset and Clearing Misconceptions

-Contrary to popular belief, Ripple’s distributed ledger is open and permissionless.
+Contrary to popular belief, Ripple’s distributed ledger (XRP Ledger) is open and permissionless.
 It is also open-source and outsiders are encouraged to propose developing solutions.
-The reason why many people might suspect that Ripple is a permissioned blockchain is the UNL that is proposed by Ripple the company by default.
-UNL is a list of validators that are recommended by Ripple.
-Many argue that the list should be published as Ripple validators need to know which other validators they can be in touch with.
+The reason why many people might suspect that Ripple is a permissioned blockchain is the “UNL” that is proposed by Ripple by default.
+The UNL is a list of validators that are recommended by Ripple.
+The list is being published, so XRP Ledger validators know which other validators they can be in touch with.

-Interestingly, XRP has a kind of token burning mechanism built in.
-With every XRP that is being transacted, a small amount is put up by the sender and is destroyed in the process which reduces this amount from the total supply.
-While a token burn acts as a sort of scarcity enhancing mechanism, in the case of XRP it would still take at least 70,000 years to have all XRP burned.
+Interestingly, XRP has a kind of token-burning mechanism built in.
+With every XRP that is being transacted, a small amount is put up by the sender and is destroyed in the process, reducing this amount from the total supply.
+While a token burn acts as a sort of scarcity-enhancing mechanism, in the case of XRP it would still take at least 70,000 years to burn all the XRP.